184.108.40.206 YA & DSP - self-supporting through paid employment

 A young person may be considered independent for YA purposes if:

-- they qualify under the paid employment criteria for students from inner regional, outer regional, remote or very remote locations.
+- they qualify under the paid employment criteria for students from inner regional, outer regional, remote or very remote locations, OR

 A young person may be considered independent for DSP purposes if they have supported themselves through: